MrGallo/classroom-examples/command-line/README.md

 # Command line
 A good resource for learning the command line is *[Learn Enough Commandline to be Dangerous](https://www.learnenough.com/command-line-tutorial/basics)*.

+## Section Goals
+- Create a folder with your name and a classwork folder inside of it.

 ## Commands you *must* know.
 For each of the commands below, explain what it does and provide a concrete example.
 Use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to style the text appropriately.
 - `ls`